azat-co/aws-intermediate/01-modules.md

 Task: Install AWS CLI, configure, create an instance with apache httpd via AWS CLI and no SSH, and then make the HTML page (hello world) visible in the browser *publicly*

-Detailed instructions and links are in labs/1-hello-world-aws-cli.md
+Detailed instructions and links are in `labs/1-hello-world-aws-cli.md` ([view on GitHub](https://github.com/azat-co/aws-intermediate/blob/master/labs/1-hello-world-aws-cli.md))

 Time to finish: 15 min 👾